guido57/LampEye/README.md

 Choose 2. otherwise.

 # Create a gst2janus systemd service
+This step is necessary to have the streaming automatically start on Raspberry reboot

 1. Copy gst2janus.service into /etc/systemd/system/
 2. Start the gst2janus service
 ```